plastilinn/docs/pages/sections/Market_trends.md

 - Competitive Trends: These involve the patterns of change in the competitive environment.
 For example, a company might track trends in competitor activities, market shares, or entry/exit of competitors.
 This enables the company to predict competitive shifts and adapt its competitive strategies accordingly.

 For instance, a company might identify a segment of health-conscious consumers who prefer organic products and notice a trend of increasing demand for organic food.
 Based on this, the company might decide to launch a new line of organic products to target this segment and capitalize on this trend.
-This would demonstrate the company's ability to leverage its understanding of Segment/Market Trends to drive its business model and create value.
+This would demonstrate the company's ability to leverage its understanding of Market Trends to drive its business model and create value.

 ## 👉 Example (SpaceX)